robertmtpaul/tictactoe/README.md

 The game must be played in a browser, and has been verified to work in Chrome, Firefox and Safari browsers at this time.

+**How was the game built?**

+I have used conditional logic in JavaScript on jQuery targeted DOM elements to see if the user has clicked a box.
+A global variable 'numberOfTurns' checks how many turns have been taken and switches between the tokens based on the number of turns.

+The conditional logic further checks for a winning combination of moves by seeing if all boxes are of equal value, on every click event.
+Each time a user clicks, a click event checks with conditional logic if all turns have been taken and displays a CSS modal window notifying the users if so.

+The grid resets at the end of the game: when a player wins or there is a draw.

-How do you play Tic-Tac-Toe?
+**How do you play Tic-Tac-Toe?**

-The game can be played by two players who take turns to add their token, a handwashing icon or a virus icon to the grid, and try to get a winning combination.
+- The game can be played by two players who take turns to add their token, a handwashing icon or a virus icon to a 3x3 grid, and try to get a winning combination.

-A winning combination is three icons horizontally, vertically, or diagonally.
+- A winning combination is three icons horizontally, vertically, or diagonally.
+The game ends when the players get a winning combination or all boxes in the grid are filled.